4 Reasons to Immigrate to Canada from Malaysia

-The most popular choice for skilled workers wanting to immigrate to Canada is the Express Entry system which oversees three programs offered by the federal government.
+The most popular choice for skilled workers wanting to move to Canada is the Express Entry system which oversees three programs offered by the federal government.
 These are namely the Federal Skilled Worker Program.
 The Federal Skilled Trades Program and the Canadian Experience Class.
 These programs take as little as six months to process!

 In order to apply for one of these programs, first, check that you meet the criteria outlined and then create an online Express Entry profile.
-This profile is then scored according to the Comprehensive Ranking System (CRS) which gives you points based on your background (language proficiency, job experience etc.).
+This profile is then scored according to the Comprehensive Ranking System (CRS) which gives you points based on your background (language proficiency, job experience, etc.).
 Your total score can be improved during the process but it’s recommended that you strengthen your chances as much as possible before applying.